If you haven't heard about the magic of chickpea water yet, prepare to have your mind blown.

 - Aquafaba from one can of chickpeas

-- 1 tbsp boiling water mixed with 1 tbsp instant coffee
+- 1 tablespoon boiling water mixed with 1 tablespoon instant coffee

 - Preheat oven to 100C fanbake.

 - Using handheld beaters, or a stand mixer, start whipping your aquafaba.
 It will start to foam and thicken.
 Start gradually adding sugar, and keep beating.
 After about 10 minutes you'll have very thick, glossy meringue.
 Just like egg white meringue.
 Then add your vanilla paste, white vinegar and cornflour.

 - I'm unsure whether the cornflour and white vinegar are necessary, but saw a lot of failed experiments on the internet so it seemed like a good idea to stabilise the mixture.
 It was so thick it hardly seemed it would need it, but I wasn't sure what would happen when it was cooked.